Emilprivate/Particle-System/README.md

 # Particle System
 My Particle System has a friendly user-interface to control basic physics functions for each individual particle generated.

-The project was made doing highschool/college or 'Gymnasie' in Danish.
+The project was made doing college.
 This is a school project in the subject 'Programming B' doing second year.

 ### References